Microsoft 365 actions and extension actions setup

 Setup instructions

-Follow these steps to setup the Microsoft 365, Microsoft teams, Excel and Outlook extension actions pack:
+Follow these steps to set up Microsoft 365 actions and Microsoft Teams, Excel, and Outlook extension actions:

 -